karelvaculik/waldis/README.md

 ## Results of IDA 2017 experiments

 - graphs can be found in `experiments` directory
+- NOTE: your graphs may look different when running the experiment scripts as there is no fixed order of barchart groups (the colors of the groups are not fixed either)

 ## Data preprocessing for IDA 2017 experiments